nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

 Let's checkout the ``Game.find_game`` method next.
 Not much to say here.
 Each ``Game`` document has a ``_id`` field assigned to it in the database and this method lets us locate a board using that ``ObjectID``.

-Finally lets look at the ``Game.update_board`` where we update a specific game's board.
+Next lets look at the ``Game.update_board`` where we update a specific game's board.

 .. code-block:: javascript
     :linenos: